ASML announces 2009 First Quarter Results

 A replay of the Investor and Media Call will be available on www.asml.com

 ASML is the world's leading provider of lithography systems for the semiconductor industry, manufacturing complex machines that are critical to the production of integrated circuits or chips.
 Headquartered in Veldhoven, the Netherlands, ASML is traded on Euronext Amsterdam and NASDAQ under the symbol ASML.
-ASML has more than 6,750 employees, serving chip manufacturers in more than 60 locations in 16 countries.
+ASML has more than 6,700 employees (expressed in full time equivalents), serving chip manufacturers in more than 60 locations in 15 countries.

 IFRS Financial Reporting

 ASML's primary accounting standard for quarterly earnings releases and annual reports is US GAAP, the accounting standard generally accepted in the United States.
 Quarterly US GAAP statements of operations, statements of cash flows and balance sheets, and a reconciliation of net income and equity from US GAAP to IFRS are available on www.asml.com